2023 Wildfire Season Recap and 2024 Summer Predictions

 • Remove any potential fuel far from your fire.
 Remaining firewood, sticks, or dry grass should be scattered away from your fire pit.

 BC has developed a program called FireSmart that helps individuals and communities prepare for fire season.
 The FireSmart programs help outline steps you can take to help prepare, prevent, and mitigate against wildfire.
-One of the easiest things you can do as indiviauls is FireSmart your property.
+One of the easiest things you can do as individuals is FireSmart your property.
 This includes things like installing spark arrestors on your chimneys, keeping your gutters clean, using fire-resistant siding and roofing materials and ensuring any fencing is at least 1.5 meters from your home.
 For more information of keeping your property FireSmart, head to this link, or check out the infographic below.

 Tips to FireSmart your home from FireSmart BC.